escience-conference/2023/pages/call_for_workshops.md

 Each speaker must be registered to eScience 2022 to present in a session.

-Workshop proposals should be submitted per email to Coming Soon
+Workshop proposals should be submitted via email to workshops@escience-conference.org

 A proposal should be submitted as a single PDF file (up to 5 pages).
 The proposal should include this information:
 - Workshop name and acronym